How to implement a barcode inventory system

 Once you know what type of system you need, it’s time to select a suitable scanner.

 There are many different scanners on the market, so choosing one that will work well with your chosen software solution and fit your budget is crucial.
 Not sure where to look?
-Here is a short list of barcode scanners that can be used with 3rd party barcode scanning solutions:
+Here is a short list of barcode scanners that can be used with 3rd party inventory barcode systems:

 3. Set up your barcode system